 About

-The Sturgeon Point Union Church community is grateful that we gather on the traditional territory of the Michi Saagiig and the lands included in the Williams Treaty and Treaty 20.
+The Sturgeon Point Union Church community is grateful that we gather on the traditional territory of the Michi Saagiig Anishinaabeg and on lands covered by the Williams Treaties and Treaty 20, lands now known as the Kawartha Lakes.

 Sturgepoint Point church